Output & Fabrication:

 The First Techspressionist Salon was held on September 1, 2020, and included artists Colin Goldberg, Patrick Lichty, Steve Miller and Oz Van Rosen, as well as group advisor Helen Harrison.
 During this session, the working definition of Techspressionism was decided upon by the participants as: “An artistic approach in which technology is utilized as a means to express emotional experience.”

-Our Salons are attended by artists listed in our Techspressionist Artists Index and are also open to interested individuals via the event registration button below.
-The meetup was conceived as a modern counterpart to the Surrealist salons of the 1920’s, in which artists could meet informally to socialize and discuss ideas.
-Each meetup opens with short (20 minute) artist presentations, followed by Q&A, and then open discussion.
+Artist Davonte Bradley (aka DAVO) proposed the idea of recording our Salons, which we implemented starting with Salon #8.
+Davo also has served as the moderator of the majority of our Salons thus far.
+Salons are generally attended by artists listed in our Techspressionist Artists Index but are also open to the public via this event registration link.
+Generally, each meetup opens with short artist presentations, followed by Q&A, and then open discussion; however, the format varies depending on the topic and circumstance.
 Salons are recorded for posterity and published to our YouTube Channel.
-An archive of past Techspressionist Salons also resides on this webpage.
+An archive of past Techspressionist Salons also resides below.

 If you are an artist and are interested in presenting your work at an upcoming Salon, please submit a presentation request.

 RECORDED FOR POSTERITY – The recording of each session will begin at 5:30 PM and close at 7 PM.
 We understand if anyone needs to leave during the meeting for other commitments, and we respect your time and appreciate your participation.

 OPEN DISCUSSION – After the presentations, Salon attendees are welcome to participate in an open discussion to discuss topics of interest, and to give brief (5 minute) presentations of current work, tech demos, or basically whatever they want as time (and the moderator) allows.